Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-2/02-Intro-to-NGS-data-analysis-II.md

 - For Eukaryotic genomes the presence of introns in reference genomes, meaning aligners must be able to consider splice-junctions
 - For Prokaryotic genomes the presence of mobile genetic elements or recombination hotspots in reference genomes

 It is important when selecting an aligner to select one appropriate for your experiment.
-Different aligners exist and generally have different properties and applications.
+Different aligners generally have different properties and applications.
 For example, some aligners are **splice-aware** while others are not.
 Splice-aware aligners can generate alignments that span intronic regions and therefore account for splicing, e.g. `STAR` and `HISAT2`.
 If your dataset is prokaryotic (non-splicosomal) you would not want to use a splice-aware aligner, and instead using an aligner that is not designed to map across intronic regions such as `bwa-mem` or `bowtie2`.

----

 ### What is a reference genome?